Azure/azure-sdk-for-go/sdk/security/keyvault/azkeys/MIGRATION.md

 The new SDK divides the Key Vault API into separate modules for keys, secrets, and certificates.
 This guide focuses on migrating keys operations to use the new `azkeys` module.

-Besides, module name changes.
-There are a number of name differences for methods and variables.
-All new modules also authenticate using our [azidentity] module.
+There are other changes besides the module name.
+For example, some type and method names are different, and all new modules authenticate using our [azidentity] module.

 ## Code examples